maxobaxo/js-zoo-db/README.md

 By Max Scher

+For a live view of the deployed application: <a href="https://infinite-oasis-85197.herokuapp.com/">Click Here.</a>

 ## Description
 This application allows the staff at Wayward Pines Zoo keep track of all of their animals, cataloging, editing, and filtering all pertinent information for each relevant to the residents of the zoo.